1962 East Pakistan Education movement: Movement

-The students of East Pakistan opposed this report and agitation was started by Dhaka College students.
-In 1962, they decided to observe the Language Movement Day 21 February and the birth day of Rabindranath Tagore as a way to oppose that report.
+The students of East Pakistan opposed this report, and agitation was started by Dhaka College students.
+In 1962, they decided to observe Language Movement Day on 21 February and the birthday of Rabindranath Tagore as a way to oppose that report.
 The West Pakistani Government arrested Huseyn Shaheed Suhrawardy on 30 January 1962.
-Organizations like Bangladesh Chatra Union, Bangladesh Chatra League, Nation Students Federations, and Chatra Shakti were working on the movement together.
-They observed hartal on 1 February 1962 and continuing their movement by performing meetings.
-On 7 February of that month the government placed a field canon to intimidate the movement in Dhaka.
+Organizations like the Bangladesh Students' Union, Bangladesh Chatra League, Nation Students Federations, and Chatra Shakti were working on the movement together.
+They observed hartal on 1 February 1962 and continued their movement by performing meetings.
+On 7 February of that month the government placed a field cannon to intimidate the movement in Dhaka.
 On 17 September 1962, students declared a hartal.
-In that day demonstrations took place in Dhaka.
+On that day demonstrations took place in Dhaka.

-They burned a vehicle of a government minister Khwaja Hassan Askari and burned three Police SUVs.
+They burned a vehicle of a government minister, Khwaja Hassan Askari, and burned three police vehicles.
 Police used tear gas and live bullets.
-The second part of demonstrations took place in front of East Pakistan High Court.
+The second part of the demonstrations took place in front of the East Pakistan High Court.
 Police killed three people named Babul, Golam Mustafa, and Waziullah.
-They also arrested a large number of students.
+They also arrested many students.
 They had killed a labourer named Sundor Ali in Tongi.

 Result

-Opposition leader of East Pakistan, Huseyn Shaheed Suhrawardy met with the Governor of Ghulam Faruque Khan which lead to the government pausing the recommendation of the Sharif Commission.
+Opposition leader of East Pakistan, Huseyn Shaheed Suhrawardy, met with the governor, Ghulam Faruque Khan, which led to the government pausing the recommendation of the Sharif Commission.
 Bangladesh observes 17 September as their education day.